Availability: The Library facility, resources, and rooms are available only during Library hours of operation.

 Reservations: The reservation calendar and schedule are available on SchedulER.
 Because students do not have access to SchedulER, requests by student groups may be scheduled by their advisor.

-Posting, Bulletin Boards, and Exhibit Space:
+Bulletin Boards, Posters and Displays:

 Endorsement: The Library does not endorse the viewpoints, beliefs, or subjects of Library exhibits and notices on bulletin boards.